oreillymedia/production-resources/word/index.md

 In addition to Tables and Figures, most O'Reilly books rely heavily on Code Examples to illustrate topics and provide examples and exercises.
 Sometimes your code will just be in two- or three-line snippets, but much of the time your examples will be larger blocks of code that you'll want to label and provide a caption for.

 The captions for code examples go above the code itself, so to create a new code example, you'll probably first want to create the caption.
-Put your cursor in a blank paragraph, then on the O'Reilly Toolbar, go to Insert Caption→Example Caption.
+Put your cursor in a blank paragraph, then on the O'Reilly Toolbar, go to **Insert Caption→Example Caption**.

-NOTE: If you have text selected when you insert any type of caption, the selected text becomes the text of the caption, and the dummy text is not inserted.
+*NOTE:* If you have text selected when you insert any type of caption, the selected text becomes the text of the caption, and the dummy text is not inserted.

 When you've finished the caption, pressing `Enter` puts you into the proper "Code" style.
 When formatting Code examples, you should use the SmartStyler.
 For example, if you want one of the lines in your example to stand out in bold, just highlight the entire line, and press the "Bold" button.
 Also, the "Increase Indent" and "Decrease Indent" buttons will add or subtract leading spaces to selected Code paragraphs, in a default increment of 4 spaces.

-NOTE: Since many of you write your code examples in a text editor or IDE, you'll probably want to cut and paste at least some code in from another application.
-If you do, you can use the menu option labeled "Paste As Code" under ORATools→Insert.
+*NOTE:* Since many of you write your code examples in a text editor or IDE, you'll probably want to cut and paste at least some code in from another application.
+If you do, you can use the menu option labeled "Paste As Code" under **ORATools→Insert**.
 This will ensure the text is stripped of any residual formatting from the other application (such as keyword coloring), and that any tabs are converted to the appropriate number of spaces.

 ### Code Length and Spacing Guidelines

 Maximum line length for code varies slightly between book formats.
 For standard Animal books, the maximum line length for code is 80 characters, with 84 characters available in captioned examples.
 In small Animal books (6x9), standard line length for code is 63 characters, with 67 characters available in captioned examples.
 Pocket references have even smaller code line length—check with your editor for this information.

 Please make sure your code lines do not exceed these restrictions so that code lines don't run into the right margin when files are converted from Microsoft Word and prepared for typesetting.
 Indent using spaces, not tabs.

 ### Code Syntax Highlighting

 O'Reilly's ebook toolchain now supports syntax highlighting via Pygments.
-For each block of code that you want to have syntax highlighted, indicate the programming language in brackets, styled as a Comment that immediately precedes the block of code.
+For each block of code that you want to have syntax highlighted, indicate the programming language in brackets, styled as a "Comment" that immediately precedes the block of code.
 For example, you'd indicate that the following code is in Java like so:

 [java]
 ````